Selecting a Journal that Meets Ethical Standards

 COPE also recommends that publication ethics policies are visible on the journal website and these should include:

 “i) Journal policies on authorship and contributorship; ii) How the journal will handle complaints and appeals; iii) Journal policies on conflicts of interest/competing interests; iv) Journal policies on data sharing and reproducibility; v) the Journal’s policy on ethical oversight; vi) the Journal’s policy on intellectual property; and vii) the Journal’s options for post-publication discussions and corrections.”
 (COPE)

-Always be careful to avoid predatory journals.
-These journals often exploit the fee-based Open Access model for profit.
-They lack a rigorous peer-review process, which impacts the quality of papers published and the reputation of the journal.
+Lastly, always be careful to avoid predatory journals.
+These journals often exploit the fee-based open access model for profit.
+They lack a rigorous peer review process, which impacts the quality of papers published and the reputation of the journal.
 If you do submit to this type of journal you may incur costs that you did not anticipate and have difficulty withdrawing a paper from submission.
-Furthermore, a publication in a journal that does not have a solid reputation will probably not weigh heavily in promotion, retention, and tenure decisions.
+Furthermore, a publication in a journal that does not have a solid reputation will probably not weigh heavily in retention, tenure and promotion (RTP) decisions.